1863 Battle of Camerone

 Battle of Camerone - Mexico - Captain - Jean Danjou

 Captain Jean Danjou.
-He volunteered for commanding the 3rd Company, 1st Battalion, Foreign Regiment during a one-day reconnaissance mission in Mexico in late April 1863.
+He volunteered to command the 3rd Company of the 1st Battalion for a one-day reconnaissance mission in Mexico in late April 1863.

 Battle of Camerone - Mexico - Second Lieutenant - Jean Vilain